How to Price Your Home to Sell Quickly: 8 Tips For a Fast Offer

 Another strategy to consider is reaching out to potential buyers that viewed the house and seemed interested but did not make an offer.
 Let them know there may be a price cut coming and see if they would like to make an offer before you adjust the price.
 Once the price has been lowered, listing websites will send out alerts to potential buyers, which may pique interest, too.

-7. What would a cash buyer pay?
+7. Consider how much a cash buyer would pay

 If your primary goal is a quick sale, you can’t go wrong with cash.

-Rather than waiting up to 45 days for a loan to process, a cash transaction can often process within weeks.
+Rather than waiting up to 43 days for a loan to process, a cash transaction can often process within weeks.
 These sales don’t require an appraisal, though in most cases, cash buyers will still require a standard home inspection.

 Although many direct buyers will offer a discounted price as part of their negotiations, the increase in cash sales over the last few years means that it’s now possible to get a fast, cash deal without sacrificing price.